frappe/erpnext/erpnext/docs/user/manual/en/stock/item/index.md

-An Item is your companys' product or a service.
+An Item is your organizations' product or a service.
 The term Item is applicable to your core products as well as your raw materials.
 It can be a product or service that you buy/sell from your customers/ suppliers.
 ERPNext allows you to manage all sorts of items like raw-materials, sub-assemblies, finished goods, item variants and service items.

 ERPNext is optimized for itemized management of your sales and purchase.
 If you are in services, you can create an Item for each services that your offer.
 Completing the Item Master is very essential for successful implementation of ERPNext.